How Do I Apply?

 STEP 1: SIGN UP

-Sign up for a writing session at the link above.
+When admissions season begins, sign up for a writing session at the link above.
 Basic information is all that is required.
 You can reserve a place at a writing session in Brooklyn or Harlem, and you can apply to either campus (or both) at any writing session.

 STEP 2: WRITING SESSION

 Plan to spend 1 to 2 hours on this part of the process.
-Writing sessions are scheduled on many different days at different times of day during the period of March 1 to April 15, 2023.
+Writing sessions are scheduled on many different days at different times of day during the period of March 1 to April 15.
 During the writing session, you will be given three short text excerpts or images, and asked to write an open response to just one.
 You may write in whatever form you choose—the writing does not have to be a formal essay.
 Grammar and spelling are less important than showing how and what you think about the text or image you choose to write about.

 STEP 3: FAFSA APPLICATION